On the invariants of finite groups arising in a topological quantum field theory: Commutativity, nilpotency, supersolvability and solvability criteria.

-Next, we prove the nilpotency criterion of Theorem \ref{t:qh-criteria}(b). \emph{Proof of Theorem \ref{t:qh-criteria}(b).} Assume for a contradiction that $G$ is a counterexample to the theorem of smallest possible order.
-The irreducible character degrees of $\mr{S}_3$ are 1, 1 and 2.
-Since $G$ is not nilpotent, it contains a non-normal Sylow $p$-subgroup for some prime $p$ dividing $|G|$.
+\emph{Proof of Theorem \ref{t:qh-criteria}(b).} Suppose for contradiction that $G$ is a counterexample to the claim with minimal order.
+The irreducible character degrees of $\mr{S}_3$ are 1, 1 and~2.
+Since $G$ is not nilpotent, it contains a non-normal Sylow $p$-subgroup for some prime $p$ dividing~$|G|$.
 This means $d(G) \le 1/p \le 1/2$ by Lemma~\ref{l:dG}(c).
 Altogether, we have

 In particular, this means that the only non-normal Sylow subgroup is the Sylow $2$-subgroup.